ITRS-Group/cordial/tools/geneos/cmd/pkgcmd/_docs/install.md

 The `install` command will, with no other options, download and unarchive the latest releases of each supported Geneos component from the official ITRS download servers.

+If given directories or file paths on the command line then the install command will only use these as the sources for installation and will not try to download any release.
+Any values that are not directory paths have symlinks resolved before the underlying filename is checked for component type and version (see `--override` below).
+This allows, for example, a fixed symlink to the latest version of a local release.

+If a component TYPE is given on the command line then installation is limited to that component type, otherwise all components types matching the other criteria are installed.

 💡 Downloads require an ITRS client login and credentials must be provided.

-Download credentials can be from those stored locally by running the `geneos login` command before `geneos package install` or they supplied on the command line with the --`username`|`-u` option, which will prompt for a password.
+Download credentials can be from those stored locally by the `geneos login` command or those supplied on the command line with the --`username`|`-u` option, which will prompt for a password.
 In previous versions of cordial you may have also stored credentials in the `geneos` program's own configuration, which will still be used if available.

 The deprecated `--pwfile`/`-P` option can be used to refer to a local file containing the password.